Documentation Index

 2. Test to Confirm Delivery and Passing

 To test emails, send an email from all the applications and services your domain uses.
 Confirm that the messages are delivered to the inbox and that the headers show DMARC passing.
+Spend a few days at this step to ensure you’re checking all sources of email from your domain and catch email that is sent at a different cadence than daily.
+To confirm DMARC passed, you can inspect the email headers and confirm there isdmarc=pass.

 3. Upgrade Policy

-Once you have verified DMARC is passing across all your sending, you should upgrade your policy to p=quarantine;.
+Once you have verified DMARC is passing across all your sending, you should upgrade your policy top=quarantine;.
 This policy gives mailbox providers greater confidence in your domain since your domain only allows authenticated email.

 | Policy | Description |